-Parks with a two-gate system are something you should look for; this system helps avoid the possibility of dogs escaping from the park, the second gate also will increase the safety of all the dogs.
+Parks with a two-gate system are something you should look for; this system helps avoid the possibility of dogs escaping from the park, the second gate also increases the safety of all the dogs.

 Get some elbow room to avoid crowding.
 If dogs become too grouped up, it is much easier for a “bad dog” or a pack of evil dogs to corner and harass other dogs.
 Fights break out more often under overcrowded conditions.